irregularhound/neocities-website/README.md

 + Add credits page
 + Optimize menu so that it's the first thing that loads on a page
 + Reduce amount of ID selectors on each page if possible
-+ Re-Do Art Gallery hub (make links to pages the images instead of the year, possibly put year on top of the image as well)
++ ~~Re-Do Art Gallery hub (make links to pages the images instead of the year, possibly put year on top of the image as well)~~
++ Add footers and header with year and description in Art Gallery pages

 ## Changelog: